AdobeDocs/experience-manager-learn.en/help/aem-target-personalization/overview.md

 ---
 title: Getting Started with AEM and Adobe Target
-seo-title: Getting Started with AEM and Adobe Target
 description: An end-to-end tutorial showing how to create and deliver personalized experiences using Adobe Experience Manager and Adobe Target.
-In this tutorial, you will also learn about different personas involved in the end to end process and how they collaborate with each other
-seo-description: An end-to-end tutorial showing how to create and deliver personalized experience using Adobe Experience Manager and Adobe Target.
 In this tutorial, you will also learn about different personas involved in the end to end process and how they collaborate with each other
 feature: Experience Fragments
 topic: Personalization
 role: Developer